Alexandru Papadopol-Calimah: Final years

+Legacy

-In January 1895, the aging scholar had been affected by the deaths of his wife Amelia, who succumbed to a heart disease, and daughter Elena.
-The latter, a sufferer from Pott disease, committed suicide because of the desperation brought on by Amelia's death (officially, her death was recorded as due to a "cerebral congestion").
-Papadopol-Calimah himself died on June 18, 1898, after a long illness, in his native town of Tecuci.
-His younger friend Ollănescu-Ascanio was the one to communicate the news to their colleagues in the Academy.
-His brother Aristide was still alive, settling for a while in Galați, where, in 1887, he was a local councilor and registered National Liberal.
+Alexandru's brother Aristide was still alive, settling for a while in Galați—where, in 1887, he was a local councilor and registered National Liberal.
 Following elections in June 1895, he was serving as president of Tecuci County Council.
 Alexandru's only surviving child, Paul Papadopol-Calimah (born 1865 or 1866), worked primarily as a clerk, and was also an editor of his father's collected works—which appeared in 1908 at Tecuci.
 The Papadopol-Calimah line died out within three generations, but the name was revived by Eufrosina's niece, American photojournalist Rukmini Callimachi (originally named Sichitiu).

 In 1904, historian Nicolae Iorga noted that journalist N. A. Bogdan had copied one of Papadopol-Calimah's Convorbiri studies to complete a chapter of his own history of Iași.
 According to Necula, the "gentle savant never received much recognition, not in his lifetime and not—least of all—upon his passage into the world of shadows.
 In any case, his name remained shrouded in a hazy atmosphere".
 Legal historian George Fotino commented in 1934 that Papadopol-Calimah's "attempts" in that particular field remained "devoid of critical sense, of informative certainty, of perspective".
 In a 1976 overview of Romanian historical writing, Lucian Boia argued that Papadopol-Calimah was illustrative for the Junimist school in its second, non-polemical, phase; his "well-sourced, primarily medievalist, studies" were also "generally minor, without any overarching vision of their own."
 According to archeologist Aurora Pețan, who reissued Scrieri pierdute in a 2007 edition, only George Călinescu had so much as mentioned him as a researcher of Dacian history, his contribution generally "ignored, forgotten, almost lost."
 Since 2000, a bust of the scholar, sculpted by Dan Mateescu, has been located in Tecuci Public Garden.